-Several soon-to-be-graduates shared personal reflections on their spiritual journeys at BU on May 14 at Marsh Chapel’s annual “This I Believe” Sunday.
+Several soon-to-be-graduates shared personal reflections on their spiritual journeys at BU last Sunday at Marsh Chapel’s annual “This I Believe” Sunday.

 Each year, graduating students from any University school or college and from any faith tradition (or no faith tradition) are invited to address the Marsh congregation on the Sunday before Commencement.